diskoverdata/diskover-docs/source_files/plugins_cineviewer_player.md

 #### User Configuration | Login Credentials

-By default Cineviewer is not login protected.
-To enable basic logins a users config setting can be added.
+By default, CineViewer is not login protected.
+To enable basic logins a users' config setting can be added.
 Note the app can also make use of the Active Directory module to enable logins at larger facilities.

 ```
 "users": {